jonminter/about-me/_posts/2020-01-21-railway-oriented-programming-async.md

 {% endhighlight %}

 We can see how this pattern might be useful for a few reasons:
-- Allows us to write small, focused functions to handle different validations and compose then together
-- These small functions are easier to test
+- Encourages us to write small, focused functions and chain them together, these small functions are easier to test
 - We can use descriptive names for each function and makes it easy to see what our code is supposed to do by looking at functions that are chained together, our code becomes self documenting
+- We can use the type system to remind us to handle the non-happy path and encourage us to handle the output at the end of both paths the exact same way regardless of how we actually got there
+- If an exception occurs we know it was truly from something exceptional and we can let that exception bubble up to our main exception handler

 So this is all well and good but what if for example we needed to validate that the username isn't in use by another user?
 We'd probably have to make a call to an API or run a query against a database to check if the user name is unique.
 And that call is going to be an asynchronous call that returns a promise.
 Why is this an issue?
 Let's consider this addition to our code: